RichardAlcabes22/nba_project/README.md

 #### Findings, Recommendations, and Takeaways:

 - Modeling was optimized for PRECISION for the Positive Class ("Playoffs").
 The nature of sports wagering allows False Negatives to be inconsequential, however, False Positives are punished significantly via loss of wagering capital.
-- Tree-Based models performed admirably well, as did Multi-Layed Perceptron and LogisticRegression classifiers.
+- Tree-Based models performed admirably well, as did Multi-Layered Perceptron and LogisticRegression classifiers.
 A realistic expectation for Precision on the Validation subset ranges between 80% and 88%.
 Multiple Logistic Regression models also provided coefficient information for determining feature importance.
 - This implies that not only is it possible to achieve significant "predictive capability", but we may also retain a realistic level of "interpretability" or explainability with our results if we were to use Tree-Based classifiers.
 - Along with DecisionTree and Random Forest models, LogRegression pointed towards the features "pts" and "opp_pts" as the Top 2 features.
 While this should seem intuitive and obvious, the interesting aspect of feature importance is that all three models pointed to differing features in order to round out their respective Top 5 lists.
 - In the future, it is recommended to explore applications of ML clustering on this dataset to support an increase in the predictive power of classification models.

 #### Applications:

 - For the purposes of placing "Futures" wagers for NBA Champ, Conf Champ, etc...the first step is to ensure that Team X will qualify for the playoffs.
 If a wager is placed, and Team X fails to reach the playoffs, then the ticket is now an expensive piece of kindling.
-This project deals ONLY WITH THIS ASPECT of the process, will Team X qualify for the playoffs?
+This project deals ONLY WITH THIS ASPECT of the process: will Team X qualify for the playoffs?
 - Further evaluation is necessary to compare the probability that Team X wins the NBA Championship to the payoff odds offered by the sportsbook.
 Much information is publicly available to make this evaluation such that a wager can be made with a Positive Expected Value.
 It is outside the scope of this project to elaborate further on the topic of sports wagering theory and practice.
-As a starting point, visit the "Wizard of Odds", Michael Shackleford's website at https://wizardofodds.com/games/sports-betting.
+As a starting point, please visit the "Wizard of Odds", Michael Shackleford's website at https://wizardofodds.com/games/sports-betting.

 #### Instructions for those who wish to reproduce this work or simply follow along: